terrainagency/ghost/README.md

 Ghost was built primarily for high performance Shopify themes, and is intended to be used in on a byte-by-byte basis.

 # Concepts
-All Ghost objects are connected to DOM elements via id and class names that begin with `@`, and utilize `data-` attributes for configuration.
+All Ghost objects are connected to DOM elements via id and class names that begin with `@`, and utilize native properties or `data-` attributes for configuration.

+Classname structure: `@` `type` `-name`

 # Interface
 * [File.js](https://github.com/terrainagency/ghost/tree/main/interface/File)